DeadmanXXXII/XSSworms/README.md

 # XSSworms
 Based on samy

+## Warning
 These are dangerous use only in red team DV cleared operations ensuring all data ex-filtration is secured and encrypted.
+Or use in places like owasp juice shop for educationa only.

+### Fill in the placeholders yourself or I would go to jail for this.

 Functional
 ```javascript